fzakaria/fzakaria.com/_posts/2020-08-11-caching-your-nix-shell.md

 Let's first checkout the immediate dependencies by using _references_.

 > --references
-           Prints the set of references of the store paths paths, that is, their immediate dependencies.
+           Prints the set of references of the store paths, that is, their immediate dependencies.
 (For all dependencies, use --requisites.)

 ```bash